AD Connector Communication Flow and Troubleshooting

 Communication Flow

-The Secure Access AD Connector first attempts to communicate to the AD domain controller over LDAPS.
-If unsuccessful, the AD Connector falls back to communicating over LDAP using first Kerberos and if that does not succeed, NTLM over LDAP.
+The Cisco AD Connector first attempts to communicate to the AD domain controller over secure lightweight directory access protocol (LDAPS) on port 646.
+If unsuccessful, the Cisco AD Connector falls back to communicating over LDAP on port 389 using first Kerberos authentication and if that does not succeed, NTLM authentication (Windows NT LAN Manager) over LDAP.

-The AD Connector retrieves the AD users, groups, and computer details only.
-The required attributes are stored from each object, including the sAMAccountName
+The Cisco AD Connector retrieves the AD Users and Groups details only.

-If there are changes, the connector sends the AD data every five to seven minutes using an HTTPS connection on TCP port 443.
+Note: If there are updates, the Cisco AD Connector sends the AD data every five minutes using an HTTPS connection on TCP port 443.
 However, it can take an hour or longer for changes to reflect in Secure Access.

-The AD Connector stores this data locally and in .ldif
+The Cisco AD Connector stores the AD User and Group data locally in .ldif files.

 files.